anticensority/about-pac-scripts/README.md

 1. Alert messages may be seen in Chromium network events: chrome://net-internals/#events
 2. In Chromium you may check active proxy settings via chrome://net-internals/#proxy

-### Chromium Bugs
+### Chromium Bugs/Features

 1. Web Extensions can't set PAC scripts larger than 1MB via URL, [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=678022).
-2. Web Extensions can't set scripts with non-ASCII chars as a string, unicode URLs must be punycoded.
+2. Web Extensions can't set scripts as a string with non-ASCII chars, unicode URLs must be punycoded.
 3. Once I deleted all extensions from Chrome, but PAC script was still active and couldn't be purged via settings or browser restarts.

 ### Resources